 An energy/utilities company with more than 1,000 employees also works with cloud-deployed RPA on SAP.
 According to one of their developers, they use Automation Anywhere for logging in to websites, entering data, moving information around, and sending emails to end-users.

-Global consultancy and accounting firm Ernst & Young run the Automation Anywhere IQ Bot on their EY Cloud.
+Global consultancy and accounting firm Ernst & Young run the Automation Anywhere Document Automation on their EY Cloud.
 As Sameer P., a tax technology partner, explained, RPA has helped increase the efficiency of EY’s tax departments and helped build new revenue streams in the process.
 In addition, he said, “We work with our clients offering digital solutions in the tax space as a managed service.”

 The importance of scalability